filecoin-project/FIPs/FIPS/fip-xxx-ni-porep.md

 ## Backward Compatibility

-- NI-PoRep would be a separate proof type with a different on-chain flow as current PoRep.
+- NI-PoRep would be a separate proof type with a different on-chain flow as the current PoRep.
 Anyone can decide whether to use NI-PoRep or not.
 - No need for a new trusted setup.

 ## Specification